matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 **Random Forests**: Keep the structure, but extract at random a subset of the features to be used in each of the splits.
 By doing so, the correlation among trees disappears.
 The same feature that appeared at the top of trees beforehand may not be used.
 The value of how many features to select is a hyperparameter, and it can be chosen at random.
 *Random Walk*: Assuming we use no logical criterion to produce a split.
 At random, choose a set of features and produce a split with them.

+**Boosting**: adaptive algorithm that reduces the error due to both variance and bias.
+Focuses on training examples that are hard to classify.
+- Sequentially build new and